Pascal Siakam: Personal life

 Siakam is the son of Tchamo Siakam, the former mayor of Makénéné, Cameroon, and Victorie Siakam.
-When his father died in a car crash in October 2014, Siakam was unable to attend the funeral because he was waiting for the issuance of a new US visa.
-His three older brothers, Boris, Christian, and James, all played NCAA Division I basketball in the United States – Boris at Western Kentucky, Christian at IUPUI, and James at Vanderbilt.
+When his father died in a car crash in October 2014, Siakam was unable to attend the funeral because he was waiting for the issuance of a new U.S. visa.
+His three older brothers, Boris, Christian and James, all played NCAA Division I basketball in the United States—Boris at Western Kentucky, Christian at IUPUI, and James at Vanderbilt.
 Siakam goes by the nickname "Spicy P".

+Partnerships

-On February 14, 2023, Siakam and McDonald's Canada partnered on a limited edition McFlurry called the Siakam Swirl McFlurry.
-Inspired by Siakam’s iconic spin move and the Raptors team colours, this new flavour is made with vanilla soft serve, hot fudge, and crushed red Smarties.
+On 14 February 2023, Siakam and McDonald's Canada partnered on a limited edition McFlurry called the Siakam Swirl McFlurry.
+Inspired by Siakam's iconic spin move and the Raptors team colours, it is made with vanilla soft serve, hot fudge and crushed red Smarties.
+It was exclusive in Canada Siakam also partnered with the University of New Brunswick (UNB) to create the Pascal Siakam Scholarship, aimed towards providing funds for UNB students from Cameroon studying in technology-based programs.
+In September 2025, he received an honorary doctorate from UNB.